joevandebilt/Legend-Of-Drongo/README.md

 To Do:
 - Finish world.
 - File directories are fixed paths, add in choice of directory. - Omitted
-- Speed up generating world graphics - Omitted
+- Speed up generating world graphics - Omitted graphics engine

-If you encounter an error, please email the error file to joevandebilt@live.co.uk, or report it on gitHub
+If you encounter an error, please email the error file to Joe@vandebilt.co, or report it on gitHub